LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

       // Push current error onto stack
       error_push

-      // Code that may generate an error
+      // ... code that may generate an error ...
-      // ...

       // Retrieve error from stack
       error_pop